Embracing the weird and wonderful world of Frank Dux, a self-proclaimed record breaker with a rather dubious history

 Despite a great relationship early on, Dux and Van Damme would ultimately bang heads, leading to a high-profile lawsuit in the late 90s.
-In true Dux style, the martial artist claimed to have co-wrote Van Damme’s box office blunder The Quest, suing him for $900,000 in damages.
+In true Dux style, the martial artist claimed to have co-written Van Damme’s box office blunder The Quest, suing him for $900,000 in damages.
 Dux, who was unable to prove as much, claimed the only evidence he had of his involvement ― a tape recording of him and Van Damme collaborating on the screenplay ― was buried “under three tons of concrete” after a rather unfortunate earthquake.
 The judge, who smelled the familiar scent of bullshit, ultimately ruled in favour of Van Damme.
 What a scam artist!

 Despite his seemingly endless fabrications, it’s difficult to dislike Dux on any serious level, and if any film had to immortalise him, I’m glad it’s Bloodsport.
 Like a circus ringmaster, Dux thrives on fantastical deceit like a bright-eyed boy attempting to impress a schoolyard crush, and his fingerprints are all over this movie.
 There was a boy I knew growing up who was very much the same.
 Weaned on a diet of action fodder, he often told tall tales of high-kickery, none of which anyone ever played witness to.
 They were wild stories too, particularly one in which he took on a rude chip shop owner with multiple roundhouse kicks.
 You’d think only a kid would be capable of such fantasies.